vince-CV/multi-sensor_obstacle_fusion/2. Camera/3D_Object_Tracking/README.md

 ```cpp
 TTC = (d1 * dT) / (d0 - d1);
 ```
 Apart from preparing the Lidar Point clouds, it is important to make it robust against outliers which could results in faulty estimation.
-To tackle the outliers problem, there are mant approaches on hands, such as PCA, DBSCAN... but in this project a statistic methods has been leveraged.
+To tackle the outliers problem, there are mant approaches on hands, such as PCA, DBSCAN... but in this project a statistic method has been leveraged.
 The algorithm is simple:
 1. calucate `mean` & standard derivative `std`.
 2. choose a threshold as `mean - n * std` for outlier removal. (n = 1, 2, or 3, in this project n = 2)
 <img src="images/outlier.png" width="1000" height="150" />